 Automatic hot wafer loader

-- Pre-heating, transfer into the reactor chamber and cool-down; all handled by an integrated robot
+- Pre-heating, transfer into the reactor chamber and post-cooling; all handled by the robot.

 - For shortest possible cycle time and high throughput.

 - Minimized temperature cycling extends the liftetime of reactor parts